 To sum up, there are three mainstream policy narratives require revisions regarding China in Turkey.
 The first, and most influential, concerns economic relations.
-Reciprocity in bilateral trade relations and the trade deficit are the most significant controversies between Turkish business circles have reservations about the lack of reciprocity China and Turkey.
+Reciprocity in bilateral trade relations and the trade deficit are the most significant controversies between China and Turkey.
 Approximately 90 percent of total trade consists of Chinese imports to Turkey, giving rise to concerns about negative impacts on Turkish domestic producers.